kaylin239/MicroStrategy/4) REST API/4) Report & Cube API - MSTR as Data Provider Sample/README.md

 ## Purpose

-The purpose of this sample is to show how to use the REST API to push external data into MicroStrategy.
-The sample generates 1 random row of data and will either:
+The purpose of this sample is to show how to use the REST API to push extract datasets (from either in-memory cubes or reports) which can then be rendered by a 3rd party UI.
+While MicroStrategy provides a number of ways to build interactive UIs in the form of dashboards, it is sometimes desirable to leverage a 3rd party platform to achieve the wanted look and feel.
+The JSON Data API allows developers to query data from MicroStrategy and return it in a JSON format.

-- Initially create a new cube and push the generated row of data into it or
-- Detect that the cube already exists and pushs the additional row of data into the existing cube
+This sample takes the JSON payload from MicroStrategy and transforms it to be loaded into a JQuery table visualization.

 <img src="./readmeContent/e1.png"  width="600"/>